 C1 French Cup, FISE Experience, Le Havre, France - 26th to 27th August 2023

 UCI BMX World Championships, Scotland - 6th to 9th August 2023

 UEC BMX European Cup, Portugal - 2nd to 3rd September 2023

 UCI BMX Racing World Cup, France - 23rd to 24th September 2023

 Thanks to the low cost and the enormous freedom of this newly invented sport, it soon became a hit among youngsters in California and, later, all over America.

-As the sport kept gaining popularity, the American Bicycle Association was established in 1977 and the International BMX Federation was founded in 1981.
+As the sport gained popularity, the American Bicycle Association was established in 1977, and the International BMX Federation was founded in 1981.